Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 4 Lions (2010)

 Fiercely black comedy from Brass Eye creator Chris Morris, which sees a bunch of younger Muslim males hatch a clumsy plan to change into suicide bombers.
-With a premise like that, 4 Lions may have been a very distasteful misstep, however via some sharp writing and robust performances it establishes itself as one among Britain’s strongest satires in latest reminiscence.
+With a premise like that, 4 Lions might have been a very distasteful misstep, however by some sharp writing and robust performances it establishes itself as one in every of Britain’s strongest satires in current reminiscence.
 Riz Ahmed (Star Wars: Rogue One) and Kayvan Novak (Fonejacker) lead the solid, with appearances from Benedict Cumberbatch (Physician Unusual) and Julia Davis (Gavin & Stacey).
 Watch on Amazon Prime Video

 Learn our full 4 Lions evaluate